skydiver/bitbucket-backup/README.md

 Usage
 --
 ```
-node app --user=bbUser --pass=bbPass --owner=teamOrUserName --folder=./backup-folder
+node app --user=bbUser --pass=bbPass --owner=teamOrUserName --folder=./bitbucket-repo-backups --auth=ssh
 ```

-Note that all options are mandatory, except `--folder`.
-It defaults to `./bb-backup`.
+Note that all options are mandatory, except `--folder` and `--auth`.
+It defaults to `./bitbucket-repo-backups` and https authentication respectively.

+## Changelog
+* 0.1.0 Added SSH authentication option as well as fetch and pull commands if repo already exists locally.
+* 0.0.1 Original